The First Time Paintball Player’s Ultimate Guide

 How Much Paint will I need?
 How Many Rounds For One Day of Paintball?

 Great question!
 Glad you asked!
 Most fields will get you into anywhere from 5 to 7 paintball games on the day.
 They mix it up between woods and hyperball.
-Woods games can use more as they play longer, but often players use less in the woods as they often have the wisdom as to only shoot opponents in range.
-Hyperball is a small open lane close range field similar to speedball but with hardened bunkers like tubes, boxes, pallets, tires and such.
+Woods games can use more as they play longer, but often players useless in the woods as they often have the wisdom as to only shoot opponents in range.
+Hyperball is a small open lane close-range field similar to speedball but with hardened bunkers like tubes, boxes, pallets, tires and such.
 Here you can roll more paint.

 Your loader offers you about 180 rounds.
 Most players shoot just about all of them in a game.
-If you shoot that few or less then here is our best estimate of what you will need for your own inventory of shots on the entire day.
+If you shoot that few or less then here is our best estimate of what you will need for your own inventory of shots on an entire day.

 At 5 games you will need approximately: 900 paintballs